LukeSmithxyz/based.cooking/src/francesinha.md

 # Francesinha

 Francesinha is a traditional dish from the city of Porto.
 The francesinha in its special sandwich variation consists of linguiça, ham, cold meat and beef steak, covered with melted cheese.

+- ⏲ Prep time: 10 min
+- 🍳 Cook time: 10 min
+- 🍽 Servings: 4

-## Based Ingredients
+## Base Ingredients

-- bread
+- Bread
-- linguiça (type of Portuguese sausage)
+- Linguiça (type of Portuguese sausage)
-- ham
+- Ham
 - Portuguese cheese
-- beef meat
+- Beef meat

 ## Sauce Ingredients

-- blonde beer
+- Blonde beer
-- fried tomato sauce
+- Fried tomato sauce
-- port wine
+- Port wine
-- beef broth
+- Beef broth
-- salted butter
+- Salted butter
-- onion
+- Onion
-- minced garlic
+- Minced garlic
-- cornstarch
+- Cornstarch
-- olive oil
+- Olive oil
-- piripiri (Portuguese chili)
+- Piripiri (Portuguese chili)

 ## Directions for the sauce